dansmyers/AncientAlgorithms/Challenge_Projects/1-Plimpton_322.md

 - Each category becomes a subsection within the lit review portion of your thesis
 - Use the one-paragraph summaries with some connecting material to write each of the subsections

+The goal of this project is to help you with the process of reading and summarizing a real research article.

 ## Process